profandyfield/discovr/README.md

   traits.
 For details execute `?ong_2011`.
 - **ong_tidy**: Data about social media profile pictures and personality traits.
 For details execute `?ong_tidy`.
-- **penalty**: Fictitious data about predictors of penalty kick success in soccer (or whatever sport you enjoy).
+- **penalty_shootout**: Fictitious data about predictors of penalty kick success in soccer (or whatever sport you enjoy).
 For details execute `?penalty`.
 - **profile_pic**: Fictitious data related to whether the number of friend requests from random people on social media is affected by